myTax – The ATO’s free online tax return lodgement solution for individuals.

 - Individuals – Lodge online

 - From 1 July 2016, sole traders and contractors are also be able to use myTax to lodge tax returns and range of tax and super sources are being progressively added to the App’s functionality.

 Paper Tax returns

-Whilst myTax is convenient and in most cases would be preferred, hard copy paper tax returns can still be lodged, using stationery provided by the tax office.
+Whilst myTax is convenient, hard copy paper tax returns can still be lodged using stationery provided by the tax office.
 In some cases, for example if the taxpayer does not have an Australian bank account, myTax cannot be used, and a paper return would be necessary.

 The “penalty” for using a paper lodgment is the extended assessment timeframe, stated to be 50 days, rather than the 2 weeks turnaround offered by electronic lodgment.